 - workers in the paper, steel and glass industries, firefighters, law enforcement officers, road workers, logistics workers and truck drivers.

 Besides the fact that there are vulnerable professions, there are also vulnerable groups.
 These are people who are at greater risk of health risks as a result of heat exposure.
 Research has shown that women generally suffer more from the heat than men.
-In addition, it appears that people who can meet at least one of the statements listed below run a greater health risk at high temperatures.
+In addition, it appears that people who can satisfy at least one of the statements listed below have a groter poses a health risk at high temperatures.